Paul Plishka: Life and career

 Plishka was born in Old Forge, Pennsylvania, on August 28, 1941.
 His grandparents had immigrated there from Ukraine and had worked in coal mines and factories.
 His father, Peter Plishka, worked as a stockroom employee, and his mother, Helen, was a seamstress in a factory.
 He grew up with a younger brother, Peter.
 The family moved to Paterson, New Jersey when he was age 16.
 He attended Eastside High School, where a teacher who saw him perform as Jud Fry in the musical Oklahoma! pointed him at opera.
 Plishka studied voice at Montclair State College and with Armen Boyajian and made his operatic debut with Boyajian's Paterson Lyric Opera, a touring company, in 1961.
 Boyajian would coach him throughout his career.
 From 1965 to 1967, Plishka toured the U.S. with the Metropolitan Opera National Company.
-When that company folded, he was offered to become a member of the Metropolitan Opera (Met).
+When that company folded, he was offered a membership of the Metropolitan Opera (Met).